“Perfectly delightful.” —my mom

 About Inside the Mills Revolution:

 In 1990, the Berlin Wall fell and the Romanians overthrew their government.
 Kristen Caven witnessed another revolt as students at Mills, one of the last remaining womens colleges, shut down the campus to keep men away.
 She drew what she saw and created a cartoon history that won the Bay Guardian Cartoon Contest and is featured in the Women’s History Museum in Dallas, Texas.

-Inside the Mills Revolution is FREE on Scribd.
+Inside the Mills Revolution is a FREE download.